 For instance, if you book a profit of 25% per sale, you can easily afford to spend 10% of the order as an affiliate commission.
 Similarly, the profit margin for digital products like ebooks, plugins, and software is usually very high; there, you can afford to pay 20-25% commission.

 Remember that the affiliate commissions can also be counted as Cost per Acquisition (CPA) for every new customer joining your store.
 So, while defining your commission strategy, you should see ROI in the form of repeat sales on which you may not have to pay commissions.

 After setting up your goals and deciding upon the commission fee structure, the next step would be to select the most suitable affiliate platform for your store.

-You can either choose an affiliate network or build an in-house affiliate program using affiliate software.
+You can either choose an affiliate network or build an in-house affiliate marketing program using affiliate software.

-An affiliate network like ShareASale or Impact is a dedicated platform where store owners can find potential publishers, bloggers, influencers, or ambassadors to join the affiliate program and promote the products.
+An affiliate network like ShareASale or Impact is a dedicated platform where you can set up your affiliate program and find potential publishers, bloggers, influencers, or ambassadors to join and promote your products.

 The platform takes care of everything and provides you with in-depth tracking, reporting, and other features needed to set up an affiliate program.

 On the contrary, to set up an in-house affiliate program means you will need a software like Post Affiliate Pro or Tapfiliate to build and manage the affiliate program within your company, by your team.